bu-528-sp19/Deduplicating-Cloud-functions/Sample.md

 **It targets:**

    * Cloud vendors who design their serverless build environement.
 This will execute stateless functions without worrying internal            details as it saves them money by saving the functions calls in an instance.
+   * Virtual desktop infrastructure (VDI) is another very good candidate for deduplication, because the duplicate data among desktops is      very high

 ** **